-TYPOGRAPHY
+ADV 4320 (3).
+TYPOGRAPHY.
 An introduction to the fundamentals of typography.
 Explores the history of typographic forms, typographic anatomy, vocabulary, principles of composition, the expressive potential of type, the intricacies of spacing between individual letterforms and lines of type, and legibility across a variety of media and across varying distances and speeds of delivery.
-Prerequisites: ADV 3360, 3391; ASAG 1310.
+Prerequisites: ADV 2310 or ASAG 1310, ADV 3360, and 3390 or 3391.

-LOGO AND TRADEMARK DESIGN
+ADV 4330 (3).
+LOGO AND TRADEMARK DESIGN.
 An exploration of the theory and practice of personal and corporate identity systems, including symbol and logotype design and their application to various media: stationery system, signage, website, display, packaging, etc. Also, issues of legibility, cross-cultural understanding, and integrity of representation across a variety of media.
 Prerequisites: ADV 3360, 3391; ASAG 1310.

-PUBLICATION DESIGN
+ADV 4335 (3).
+PUBLICATION DESIGN.
 Examines the graphic designer's role in the layout and design of publications.
 Lectures and studio work cover historical and current practices and technologies used to produce multipage publications.
 Also, issues of legibility and enhanced storytelling.
 Students produce visualizations for several publications using the elements of layout with typography and art.
 Prerequisites: ADV 3360, 3391; ASAG 1310.

-INTERACTIVE ADVERTISING DESIGN
+ADV 4351 (3).
+INTERACTIVE ADVERTISING DESIGN.
 This course focuses on the concepts, technologies and skills necessary to designing, developing and maintaining various forms of interactive web environments.
-This is more than just an
+This is more than just an HTML class.

-HTML class.
 It is an investigation into design for interactive and strategic messaging.
 Students will learn how to use high-end software such as Dreamweaver and Flash applications to accomplish their design tasks.
 Prerequisites: ADV 2374 and ADV 3390.
 (ADV 3391 may replace ADV 3390.
 No other exceptions will be granted.)
 Restricted to advertising majors.

-COPYWRITING STUDIO

-An intensive exploration of the writer's craft across a variety of literary genres.
-Students will gain an understanding of the power of words and the distinctive voices in poetry and prose, with implications for strategic advertising copywriting.
-Prerequisites: ADV 2374, 3385, and 3390.
-Restricted to Advertising Majors.
+ADV 4354 (3).
+COPYWRITING STUDIO.
+Intensive exploration of the writer's craft across a variety of literary genres.
+Students gain an understanding of the power of words and the distinctive voices in poetry and prose, with implications for strategic advertising copywriting.
+Prerequisites: ADV 2374, 3385, 3390.
+Restricted to advertising majors.
 Department consent required.

-ART DIRECTION STUDIO

-Building upon the prerequisite course in Creative Production (ADV 3390) students apply the fundamentals of advertising layout and design with the goal of preparing material for professional use.
-This course is intended for creative program majors choosing art direction careers.
+ADV 4355 (3).
+ART DIRECTION STUDIO.
+Building upon the prerequisite course ADV 3390, students apply the fundamentals of advertising layout and design with the goal of preparing material for professional use.
+Intended for creative program majors choosing art direction careers.
 Prerequisites: ADV 2374, 3385, 3390.
-Restricted to Advertising Majors.
+Restricted to advertising majors.
 Department consent required.

-VISUALIZATION OF INFORMATION
+ADV 4360 (3).
+VISUALIZATION OF INFORMATION.
 Addresses visual problem-solving and emphasizes methods of translating complex data into clear, visually dynamic solutions.
 Topics include corporate communication systems, publication, way-finding, interaction design, and explanatory and interactive graphics for use in print and digital media.
-Prerequisites: ADV 3360, 3391; ASAG 1310.
+Prerequisites: ADV 2310 or ASAG 1310, ADV 3360, and 3390 or 3391.

-ADVERTISING ACCOUNT MANAGEMENT

-This course will enable students to understand what makes advertising agency account managers, or account executives, successful.
-The personal and performance qualities that characterize successful account managers will be examined.
-Course work will include assigned reading, problem-solving exercises, lectures, and discussions of real world situations.
-Prerequisites: ADV 2374 and 3362.
+ADV 4362 (3).
+ADVERTISING ACCOUNT MANAGEMENT.
+Students examine what makes advertising agency account managers, or account executives, successful.
+The personal and performance qualities that characterize successful account managers are examined.
+Coursework includes assigned reading, problem-solving exercises, lectures, and discussions of real-world situations.
+Prerequisites: ADV 2374, 3362.
 (MKTG 3340 may replace ADV 3362.
 No other exceptions will be granted.)
-Restricted to Advertising Majors.
+Restricted to advertising majors.

-SOCIAL MEDIA MARKETING
+ADV 4365 (3).
+SOCIAL MEDIA MARKETING.
 This course explores the game-changing nature of social media and its impact on traditional advertising.
 Topics include word-of-mouth marketing, social networks, wikis, multimedia sharing sites, bookmarking sites, and virtual worlds that allow people to interact with each other and share information about products and brands.
 Prerequisite: ADV 2374.
 Restricted to advertising majors.